Intermittent Explosive Disorder: Symptoms and Mental Health Support

 While a direct cause has not been correlated with intermittent explosive disorder, the rate of those diagnosed with the condition has been discovered to be high in military personnel.
 It is often believed that while the military is trained to focus and sustain life in highly stressful situations, it leaves participants ill-equipped for civilian life afterward.

 When living in a heightened state of awareness, one's stress level increases and may cause significant reactions to minor occurrences when returning from service.
-As rage and outbursts can also be a symptom of post-traumatic stress disorder (PTSD) in Veterans, it may be possible that intermittent explosive disorder is a co-occurring diagnosis with PTSD for these people.
+As rage and outbursts can also be symptoms of post-traumatic stress disorder (PTSD) in veterans, it may be possible that intermittent explosive disorder is a co-occurring diagnosis with PTSD for these people.
 However, rage is not only a symptom of intermittent explosive disorder.
 Conditions like depression and PTSD can also cause the same traits of extreme irritability, anger, and rage.
 It can be important to get the proper treatment for these other disorders as well.

 Traumatic childhood experiences